Surihix/Drakengard1and2Extractor/README.md

 # For Developers
 - Use the minilz0.dll files included in the libraries folder along with the *MiniLz0Lib.cs* file, to use the minilz0 decompressor in your compiled build.
-- Use the bt templates present inside the [010 templates folder](https://github.com/Surihix/Drakengard1and2Extractor/tree/master/010%20templates) along with the 010 hex editor, for understanding the structure of the files that are supported by this tool.
+- You can use the bt templates present inside the [010 templates folder](https://github.com/Surihix/Drakengard1and2Extractor/tree/master/010%20templates) along with the file when viewed with 010 hex editor. doing this should help in understanding the structure of the files that are supported by this tool.

 # Credits
 [**Kizari**](https://github.com/Kizari)